 Infographic by Noelle Campbell for The Huffington Post

-Rewarding oneself can be effective with some people; this has a relatively high probability of “motivating you to boost your productivity”.
-It is a good way to motivate yourself to reach greater heights in your work.
+Rewarding oneself can be an effective way to increase your motivation in boosting your productivity.
+Knowing that there is something that gives you joy waiting for you at the end of your work day is a good method to encourage yourself to reach greater heights in your work.
 Remember, highly motivated people are more productive.

 The 100 Simple Secrets of Successful People surmised that researchers find that perceived self-interest, the rewards one believes are at stake, is the most significant factor in predicting dedication and satisfaction toward work.
 It accounts for about 75 percent of personal motivation toward accomplishment.

 It’s difficult to be productive when you’re stressed out.
-It’s hard to stay focused because you’re thinking about deadlines, problems, or an overwhelming amount of work that needs to be done in what seems to never be enough time.
+It’s hard to stay focused when you’re thinking about deadlines, problems, or an overwhelming amount of work that needs to be done in what seems to be never enough time.

 Say NO to distractions!